 The Portable Robotic Optical/Tactile ObservatioN PACKage (PROTONPACK, or Proton for short) is a new handheld visuo-haptic sensing system that records surface interactions.
 We previously demonstrated system calibration and a classification task using external motion tracking.
 This paper details improvements in surface classification performance and removal of the dependence on external motion tracking, necessary before embarking on our goal of gathering a vast surface interaction dataset.
 Two experiments were performed to refine data collection parameters.
 After adjusting the placement and filtering of the Proton's high-bandwidth accelerometers, we recorded interactions between two differently-sized steel tooling ball end-effectors (diameter 6.35 and 9.525 mm) and five surfaces.
 Using features based on normal force, tangential force, end-effector speed, and contact vibration, we trained multi-class SVMs to classify the surfaces using 50 ms chunks of data from each end-effector.
 Classification accuracies of 84.5% and 91.5% respectively were achieved on unseen test data, an improvement over prior results.
 In parallel, we pursued on-board motion tracking, using the Proton's camera and fiducial markers.
 Motion tracks from the external and onboard trackers agree within 2 mm and 0.01 rad RMS, and the accuracy decreases only slightly to 87.7% when using onboard tracking for the 9.525 mm end-effector.
 These experiments indicate that the Proton 2 is ready for portable data collection.

-Short paper presented at the Workshop on C4 Surgical Robots at the IEEE International Conference on Robotics and Automation (ICRA), May 2017 (misc)
+Workshop paper (3 pages) presented at the ICRA Workshop on C4 Surgical Robots, Singapore, May 2017 (misc)

 Teleoperated surgical robots such as the Intuitive da Vinci Surgical System facilitate minimally invasive surgeries, which decrease risk to patients.
 However, these systems can be difficult to learn, and existing training curricula on surgical simulators do not offer students the realistic experience of a full operation.
 This paper presents an augmented-reality video training platform for the da Vinci that will allow trainees to rehearse any surgery recorded by an expert.
 While the trainee operates a da Vinci in free space, they see their own instruments overlaid on the expert video.
 Tools are identified in the source videos via color segmentation and kernelized correlation filter tracking, and their depth is calculated from the da Vinci’s stereoscopic video feed.
 The user tries to follow the expert’s movements, and if any of their tools venture too far away, the system provides instantaneous visual feedback and pauses to allow the user to correct their motion.
 The trainee can also rewind the expert video by bringing either da Vinci tool very close to the camera.
 This combined and augmented video provides the user with an immersive and interactive training experience.

-Hands-on demonstration presented at ACM/IEEE International Conference on Human-Robot Interaction (HRI), March 2017 (misc)
+Hands-on demonstration presented at ACM/IEEE International Conference on Human-Robot Interaction (HRI), Vienna, Austria, March 2017 (misc)

 Robots that work alongside humans might be more effective if they could forge a strong social bond with their human partners.
 Hand-clapping games and other forms of rhythmic social-physical interaction may foster human-robot teamwork, but the design of such interactions has scarcely been explored.
 At the HRI 2017 conference, we will showcase several such interactions taken from our recent work with the Rethink Robotics Baxter Research Robot, including tempo-matching, Simon says, and Pat-a-cake-like games.
 We believe conference attendees will be both entertained and intrigued by this novel demonstration of social-physical HRI.

-Surgical Endoscopy, Proceedings of the 2017 Annual Meeting of the Society of American Gastrointestinal and Endoscopic Surgeons (SAGES), 31(Supplement 1):S28, Springer, March 2017 (article)
+Surgical Endoscopy, 31(Supplement 1):S28, Extended abstract presented as a podium presentation at the Annual Meeting of the Society of American Gastrointestinal and Endoscopic Surgeons (SAGES), Springer, Houston, USA, March 2017 (misc)

 Introduction: Minimally invasive surgery has revolutionized surgical practice, but challenges remain.
 Trainees must acquire complex technical skills while minimizing patient risk, and surgeons must maintain their skills for rare procedures.
 These challenges are magnified in pediatric surgery due to the smaller spaces, finer tissue, and relative dearth of both inanimate and virtual simulators.
 To build technical expertise, trainees need opportunities for deliberate practice with specific performance feedback, which is typically provided via tedious human grading.
 This study aimed to validate a novel motion-tracking system and machine learning algorithm for automatically evaluating trainee performance on a pediatric laparoscopic suturing task using a 1–5 OSATS Overall Skill rating.